 - Submit an official, final copy of the high school transcript including the graduation date (or GED scores).

-Transfer students should request the appropriate articulation agreement, if applicable.
-Cazenovia College has articulation agreements with several institutions leading to baccalaureate degrees (as of July 1997).
+Transfer students should request the appropriate transfer agreement, if applicable.
+Cazenovia College has transfer agreements with several institutions leading to baccalaureate degrees (as of July 1997).